 We, therefore need to be cautious when using terms such a cognitive and non-cognitive as often we end prioritising one over the other and neglecting their combined importance.
 This is not to say that the distinction isn’t useful, it certainly can be, just as long as we remain mindful that cognitions plays a role in all behaviours, not only those specifically related to memory – cognitive psychology, after all, encompasses much more than just memory.

 This article is adapted from Becoming Buoyant: Helping Teachers and Students Cope with the Day to Day.
-Available to pre-order now.
+Available now.